 Not that we’re into stereotypes.
-But we double-dog-dare you not to wind up cracking a Montucky Cold Snack, sharing a chair lift, or splitting a Gobbler from Dave’s Sushi with one of these dudes.
+But we challenge you not to wind up cracking a Montucky Cold Snack, sharing a chairlift, or splitting a Gobbler from Dave’s Sushi with one of these dudes.
 You know the type.
 And if you don’t… behold our guide.

 Clean-cut, educated, and sharp, this guy has his act together.
 Really together.
 As in you better organize your sock drawer, make sure your toothbrush is color-coordinated to your razor, and alphabetize your magazines, stat.

 The Ski Patroller